Coyote Gulch | Overview

-Permits are required to backpack in Grand Staircase Escalante.
-However, permits do not need to be reserved in advance, and may be picked up and completed at the trailhead.
+Permits are required to backpack in Grand Staircase Escalante, but do not need to be reserved in advance.
+Backpacking permits may be picked up and completed at the trailhead.

 The permit is essentially just a slip of paper documenting your plans for the trip and your anticipated return date.